sematext/docs/docs/agents/sematext-agent/app-agent/spm-monitor-standalone.md

 The only thing you can customize here is the port.
-This port has to be reflected in monitor config, in **spm.remote.jmx.url** argument, as shown below.
+This port has to be reflected in App Agent config, in **spm.remote.jmx.url** argument, as shown below.
 In this example, **SPM\_MONITOR\_JMX\_PARAMS** property in **monitor properties** file should be adjusted as follows (leave other properties